 Obtaining New Translations

-If the translations needed for your study do not exist, you may request them by contacting Mapi.
+If the translations needed for your study do not exist, you may request them by contacting ICON Language Services.
 Keep in mind that you may modify the format of existing validated translations to fit the needs of your study; for example, you may increase the font size or add a header to collect and study data.

 The timelines for developing new translations vary, ranging from two to three weeks when only minor updates are needed to eight to 10 weeks for completely new translations.
-For an accurate estimate of time required for your specific project, please contact Mapi.
+For an accurate estimate of time required for your specific project, please contact ICON Language Services.